KJ234/Password-Generator/README.md

 ## Problems:

 If the user presses cancel on confirmations, a password will be generated regardless of the user's preference.
 Unfortunately, this is a problem that must be addressed.
+When all of the confirmation boxes are checked, it works well.